The Challenges of Peace: US-Vietnam Relations since 1975 International Symposium

 -

-Dinh Phuong Thao, PhD student, University of Michigan: (Title TBA)
+Dinh Phuong Thao, PhD student, University of Michigan: "Between Principles and Pragmatism: Democracy Promotion and the Role of Activists in US-Vietnam Relations"

 Coffee break